Español

 • Costs the UI trust fund millions of dollars each year.

-• Adversely affects tax rates for all employers.
+• Negatively affects tax rates for all employers.

 • Creates inequity for compliant employers.